randomir/envie/docs/setup.rst

 Configure
 ---------

-Envie configuration is stored in a config file: ``$HOME/.config/envie/envierc`` as a series of shell variables.
+Envie configuration is stored in a config file: ``$HOME/.config/envie/envierc``, as a series of shell variables assignments.
 It is read once per sourcing or execution.
-In the default configuration (when Envie is sourced from ``.bashrc``), that means the configuration is read once per Bash session.
+In the default setup (when Envie is sourced from ``.bashrc``), that means the configuration is read once per Bash session.

 Configuration file can be (re-)generated with a guided quick-start script::